This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Step 1: Calendula Infused Oil

-To make calendula infused oil, fill a pint jar half-way with dried calendula flowers.
+To make calendula infused oil, fill a small jar half-way with dried calendula flowers.
 Pour the oil over, then seal and shake.
-Set in a warm but dim place for at least two weeks, but four is even better.
-Strain the flowers from the oil and discard.
+Set in a warm but dim place for at least two weeks.
+Strain the flowers from the oil and discard them.
 Store the golden oil in a dark glass container, or a dark place, for up to a year.
-To learn more about making infusions in water and oil head over here.
+You’ll only need a small amount to make this recipe but you can use whatever you have left to make future batches, or in this salve recipe.

 Step 2: Heating the Oil Phase

-Place the oil and emulsifying wax in a heatproof container and melt them using the double boiler method — a pan set within another pan filled with hot water.
-When they’re completely melted, take the temperature — you need them melted and at around 150F (66°C).
+Place the oil and emulsifying wax in a heatproof container and melt them using the double boiler method.
+Essentially a pan set within another pan filled with hot water.
+When they’re completely melted, take the temperature — you need them melted and at around 150°F (66°C).

 Step 3: Oat-Infused Water

 While the oil phase is melting, make the oat infused water.
-Pour one cup scalding distilled water over one teaspoon quick oats and allow it to sit for a few minutes.
+Pour a cup of scalding distilled water over one teaspoon quick oats and allow it to sit for a few minutes.
 Strain the liquid and discard the remaining oats.
-Weigh 140g of the liquid and use it for this recipe.
+Weigh the amount of liquid you’ll need and use it for this recipe.
 Keep the oat water warm by setting the container inside another container filled with hot water.
-You want to keep it within a few degrees of 150F (66°C).
+You want to keep it within a few degrees of 150°F (66°C).

 Step 4: Mixing the Phases